 - UO Libraries subsidizes ILL borrowing fees for current UO faculty, students, and staff (up to $30 per request for students and staff, $60 per request for faculty).
 Costs greater than the subsidy are submitted to the requester for authorization before the request is filled.

 - UO Libraries does not subsidize ILL borrowing fees for community borrowers, e.g., Alumni Association members and Oregon Card borrowers.
-There is a $15 processing fee per completed request as well as any fees charged by the lending library.
+There is a $15 processing fee per submitted request, as well as any fees charged by the lending library.

 - There is not a set limit to the number of ILL requests that can be submitted; however, we may not be able to process and/or subsidize a large number of transactions simultaneously from any one individual.
 Please use ILL judiciously.